iqbalamo93/GLM/README.md

 `The number of events occurring in a given unit interval of time (read λ as average) is modeled by a Poisson distribution, and the time between the occurrence of each event follows an exponential distribution`

 Assumptions:
+* Rate at which event occurs is constant, λ doesn't change wrt to time intervals.
+* Events are indeoendent

+### GLM are used for Poisson Distribution

+> Requirements with performing with R
+> > D